-As a partner at &yet, Sarah is very often the quiet compass of &yet’s soul.
+As a partner at &yet, Sarah is very often our compass.

-Stormy seas or fair weather, she repeatedly points to a magnetic vision for our True North.
+Stormy seas or fair weather, she repeatedly points to a magnetic vision for our true north.
 Sometimes by sharing a parable, other times by emphatically making her case for a new way of thinking, but often by simply listening and reflecting.
 Doing new and different things can be terrifying, but it makes it so much easier when people like Sarah are leading the way, making us feel safe to steep into water that might just be a few thousand feet deeper than the wading pool of our comfort zone.

 There aren’t many people who live as full-hearted as Sarah does.
 Her world-changing superpower is making honest vulnerability an asset rather than a liability.
 It’s impossible for Sarah to be anything but genuine in everything she does.
 She is courageous, humble, thoughtful, and keenly aware of the needs of the people around her.